The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Introduction

 \section{Introduction}

 Multiple governments across the globe have enacted stricter data protection laws in recent years.
-The most notable examples are the EU's “Privacy and Electronic Communications Directive 2002/58/EC” (ePrivacy Directive or ePD), which was passed in 2002 and amended in 2009~\cite{ePD}, the General Data Protection Regulation (GDPR) by the European Union (EU), which came into effect in May 2018~\cite{GDPR}, and the California Consumer Privacy Act (CCPA) of 2018~\cite{CCPA}.
+The most notable examples are the EU's ePrivacy Directive (ePD), which was passed in 2002 and amended in 2009~\citep{ePD}, the General Data Protection Regulation (GDPR) by the European Union (EU), which came into effect in May 2018~\citep{GDPR}, and the California Consumer Privacy Act (CCPA) of 2018 \citep{CCPA}.
 At the core of these regulations are rules that strengthen data protection and force businesses to require valid consent by users for collecting and processing their personal data.
-Some of the most visible examples are cookie banners.
+The most visible example are cookie banners.
 Since these rules are fairly new, their interpretation and implementation is still evolving.
-For example, when the ePrivacy Directive was initially enacted, many websites only informed users that they collect data using cookies without allowing options to dissent.
+When, e.g., the ePrivacy Directive was initially enacted, many websites only informed users that they collect data using cookies without allowing options to object to that data collection.

-With the European Court of Justice's (ECJ) “Planet49” decision (judgment of 1.10.2019 - C-673/17) it became clear that consent for data collection is not freely given, affirmative, informed, and, thus, valid if an opt-out design is used, i.e., via pre-ticked boxes on an online subscription form or – in the case of cookie disclaimers – pre-selected “Agree” options, which users have to actively deselect to refuse consent~\cite{Planet49}.
-Further regulations that had an effect on the design of cookie banners were given in the “Orange România” decision of the ECJ (judgment of 11.11.2020 - C-61/19).
+With the European Court of Justice's (ECJ) ``Planet49'' decision (judgment of 1.10.2019 - C-673/17) it became clear that consent for data collection is not freely given, affirmative, informed, and, thus, valid if an opt-out design is used.
+Which is, e.g., pre-ticked boxes on an online subscription form or – in the case of cookie disclaimers – pre-selected ``Agree'' options, which users have to actively deselect to refuse consent \citep{planet49}.
+Further regulations that had an effect on the design of cookie banners were given in the ``Orange România'' decision of the ECJ (judgment of 11.11.2020 - C-61/19).
 It was stated that the free decision of users is disproportionately constrained if the refusal of consent represents a greater effort than the granting of consent.
-This meant that, e.g., cookie banners where dissent options are hidden in a text or less visible than consent options, can be considered non-compliant with the GDPR~\cite{OrangeRomania}.
-This is just one example how developers, in particular those who offer or maintain a website, needed to constantly keep up with changes due to new regulations over the years.
+This meant that, e.g., cookie banners where dissent options are hidden in a text or less visible than consent options, can be considered non-compliant with the GDPR \citep{orangeromania}.
+This is just one example of how developers, in particular those who offer or maintain a website, needed to constantly keep up with changes due to new data protection regulations over the years.